google/fuzzer-test-suite/tutorial/structure-aware-fuzzing.md

 and serializes the mutant back to PNG.

-This custom mutator also does an extra twist: it randomly inserts a special `fUZz` chunk that the fuzz target may later perform extra actions on to provide more coverage.
+This custom mutator also does an extra twist: it randomly inserts a special `fUZz` chunk that the fuzz target may later perform additional mutations on to provide more coverage.

 The resulting fuzzer achieves higher coverage starting from an empty corpus than the same target does without the custom mutator, even with a good seed